 The Wells Fargo Reflect Card has only been around since October 2021, but it’s already considered one of the best balance transfer cards on the market today.
 This is mainly due to the sheer length of its introductory APR offer, as well as the fact that the card comes with no annual fee.

-Not only are the initial intro APR offers on this card fantastic, but the Wells Fargo Reflect Card lets cardholders earn several more months of interest-free payments.
-This makes the card both unique and intriguing to applicants who may have considerable debt to consolidate and pay down.
+These offers make the card both unique and intriguing to applicants who may have considerable debt to consolidate and pay down.

 If you’re wondering how the Wells Fargo Reflect works and whether it’s worth it, read on to learn more about it and what to consider before you apply.

 When is the Wells Fargo Reflect Card worth it?

-Since it’s easy to get three more months with no interest with on-time payments during the intro period, this card boasts one of the best—if not the best—balance transfer offers on the market today.
-When you look at the best balance transfer cards from other issuers, you won’t find any offers that extend this rate to both purchases and balance transfers for such a long amount of time.
+This card boasts one of the best — if not the best — balance transfer offers on the market today.
+When you look at the best balance transfer cards from other issuers, you won’t find many offers that extend this rate to both purchases and balance transfers for such a long amount of time.

-With this in mind, this card is absolutely worth it if you want to secure a 0 percent APR for as long as you possibly can.
-It’s also worth noting that the card comes with a 3 percent balance transfer fee (minimum $5) for balances transferred to Wells Fargo in the first 120 days, which is fairly standard.
-After that, the fee jumps to 5 percent (minimum $5).
+With this in mind, this card is absolutely worth it if you want to secure a 0 percent intro APR for as long as you possibly can.
+It’s also worth noting that the card comes with a 5 percent balance transfer fee (minimum $5) for balances transferred to Wells Fargo in the first 120 days, which is fairly standard.

 When is the Wells Fargo Reflect Card not worth it?